 Of course the electric car depended on rechargeable batteries and they came about after Alessandro Volta, an Italian physicist, invented what is known as the Voltaic Pile.
 It was a stack of zinc and copper discs in a sealed tube containing an electrolyte to encourage the flow of electrical current.
 In 1836 John Daniell, a British chemist, improved the Voltaic Pile by using copper sulfate and zinc sulfate, which is the principle of today's dry cell batteries.
 However those early batteries were not rechargeable and it wasn't until 1859 that Gaston Plante, a French physicist, invented the first rechargeable lead-acid battery that is in use today.

 Compared to steam and gasoline, electric vehicle were a panacea.
 Anybody could start and operate them without worrying about getting hurt or ruining their clothes and they made no noise or pollution.
 Their only limitations was the limited access to electricity to recharge the batteries and their speed; because they had no transmission and topped out at about 30 miles per hour.
-Rural America lacked electricity at the time but it also laced roads so that wasn't the market for early electric vehicles.
+Rural America lacked electricity and decent roads at the time so that wasn't the market for early electric vehicles.
 By the turn of the century major cities, on the other hand, had both electricity and decent streets making electric vehicles ideal for local delivery trucks, buses and taxicabs.
 Early electric vehicle included two, three and four-wheel designs with a wide variety of bodies.